 Trainees may earn up to 30 approved hours of applicable Continuing Education Hours and Credits for an additional administrative fee.
 Please see the details below of the organizations with which the certificate program has contracted to provide Continuing Education Hours and Credits.

-In 2019, 2020, and 2021, many of the psychedelic-assisted training certificate classes were approved by these three organizations for up to 30 credit hours.
+In 2019-2022, many of the psychedelic-assisted training certificate classes were approved by these three organizations for up to 30 credit hours.

 Information on Continuing Education Credit for Physicians and Nurses: CME AMA PRA Category 1 Credit TM from CME Consultants.

-For questions about enrolling in CE or receiving your Certificate of Attendance, contact Cathy Coleman, PhD, at firstname.lastname@example.org.
+For questions about enrolling in CE or receiving your Certificate of Attendance, contact Wendy Campbell at email@example.com.

-For other questions about CEs contact David Lukoff, PhD at email@example.com.
+For other questions about CEs, contact Spiritual Competency Academy at firstname.lastname@example.org.

-Students are awarded a certificate of completion for course work after paying the continuing education fee and completing the CE program evaluation.
-Certificates are mailed to students.
+Trainees are awarded a certificate of completion for course work after paying the continuing education fee and completing the CE program evaluation up to 30 hours.
+Continuing Education Certificates are mailed to trainees.

-All application materials will be uploaded at www.ciis.edu/psychedeliccenter, beginning on our open admission start date of September 8, 2021.
+All application materials will be uploaded at www.ciis.edu/psychedeliccenter, beginning on our open admission start date of February 15, 2023.
 Selected candidates will be invited to interview with an admissions committee member as the next step in application for admission.
 Only candidates who have turned in all of their application materials will be considered for the interview stage.
-This interview will be via videoconference.
+This interview will be via video conference.
 Not all applicants will be invited for an interview.

 - Certificate Application Form